a-jester/Ultrasonic_radar/README.md

 ### Security Implementation

-1. Data Transmission Security -
+1. Data Transmission Security - added AES encryption to data.
-2. Input Validation and Sanitization -
+2. Input Validation and Sanitization - validated range of movement.
-3. Error Handling and Logging -
+3. Error Handling and Logging - added try / catch blocks, and logging.
-4. Secure Coding Practices -
+4. Secure Coding Practices - formatted the code to the BARR embedded standard using clang-format.